How to digitize and integrate your engineering data

 July 9, 2020

 Paper-based engineering systems are inefficient and costly.
 Continuing to rely on them in today’s market means putting yourself behind the competition.
 There’s more than one way to digitize your systems.
 Whether you rely on cloud databases or use machine learning to improve your processes, you can find something that works best for your business.

 Save costs and time: Benefit from digitizing and integrating engineering data. | Image: Sven Mieke / Unsplash

 <<< End >>>

 When it comes to data management, most engineering departments are struggling.
-That’s because their record keeping, data sharing and data integration practices still aren’t what they could be.
-“Data silos”, paper documents and lack of insight are the rule, not the exception.
-In fact, eight-in-ten executives estimate that most of their data even “inaccessible”.
+That’s because their record-keeping, data sharing and data integration practices still aren’t what they could be.
+“Data silos”, paper documents and lack of insight are the rules, not the exception.
+In fact, eight in ten executives estimate that most of their data even “inaccessible”.